cs573-22s/datavis-final/README.md

 We use Django to as the framework and use MySQL as the database.

 ### Website
-- link:Sorry we met some trouble about publishing the website, we will fix it as soon as possible on Wednesday...
+- link: Sorry we met some trouble about publishing the website, we will fix it as soon as possible on Wednesday...

 ### Environment
 - Python 3.6 or above